 As an only child, the sibling relationship is alien to me.
 My own two children are my first real experience of it and, while I knew they would argue, I have been amazed by the extent of it.
-There are some days when I feel like it’s only my children who are like this.
+As a parent, there are some days when I feel like it’s only my children who are like this.
 At school pick up time, I see other children rushing to greet their older siblings with a hug.
 My newsfeed often features photos of siblings snuggled up together, happily enjoying each other’s company.
 In the case of my children, Girl Child complains bitterly about the fact we have to pick her brother up at all and the only time they “snuggle” is when one has the other in a headlock.
 However what has really amazed me are the things they fight about.
 Here’s a run down.

 I don’t mean the “plastic tat” that parents often refer to as rubbish, I mean actual rubbish.
 Empty toilet roll holders, cereal boxes, yoghurt pots, junk mail.
 Basically anything I intend to throw away and have only one of.
 My personal favourite was the fight that broke out in my car over a pay and display parking ticket last week.